Beuuuh/Beuuuh/README.md

 -
 - 🐍 I’m interested in Python, JS, Java and C
 -
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning front-end development, also doing The Odin Project
 -
 - 🔪 How to reach me Discord